 WordPress Blog Maintenance Checklist: Daily Tasks

 Let’s start with the little things you should be doing each day to maintain your blog.
-Of course if your blog ins’t that popular yet, you may do this every two to three days.
+Of course, if your blog isn’t that popular yet, you may do this every two to three days.

 - Check for any new comments and trackbacks.

 - Permanently delete all spam comments.